 How to prepare Dover sole wrapped around asparagus

 Prepping the Fish

-On a working surface, like a plate or cutting board, lay out the fish and season with salt, pepper, and dried parsley.
+On a working surface, like a plate or cutting board, layout the fish and season with salt, pepper, and dried parsley.
 Trim the ends of asparagus by about 2 inches and divide them into 6 equal bundles, or as many fish fillets you are making.
-Place the asparagus bundle in the middle of the fish and wrap the fish around the asparagus, starting from the thin or tail end and ending on the thicker portion of the fish.
-Lay the complete bundle down on the seam, to prevent it from unraveling and complete all the others.
+Then, place the asparagus bundle in the middle of the fish and wrap the fish around the asparagus, starting from the thin or tail end and ending on the thicker portion of the fish.
+Lay the complete bundle down on the seam, to prevent it from unraveling.
+Repeat with the others.

-Add fish bundles in a single layer, so they are submerged in the liquid about 1/2 way.
+Lastly, add fish bundles in a single layer.
+Make sure they are submerged in the liquid about 1/2 way.

 Cover with a lid and cook for 5 to 7 minutes.

 Serve with some fresh parsley on top, over zoodles, noodles or mashed potatoes.

 - 1/2 small onion – thinly chopped

 - 4 cloves garlic – finely chopped

 - 1 cup water or vegetable stock or chicken stock